Periodontal Disease Treatment – Carrollton, TX

 The gold standard for gum disease treatment is a two-pronged procedure called scaling and root planing.
 First, we use special instruments to break down plaque deposits that have gathered along and below the gumline, where your toothbrush and floss cannot reach.
 Then, with root planing, we smooth the rough surfaces of your teeth’s roots.
 Not only does root planing prompt your gums to reattach to your teeth, but it also lowers your risk of reinfection because bacteria have difficulty accumulating on smooth surfaces.

 Advanced gum disease often causes the gums to recede, which leaves the sensitive tooth roots vulnerable to infection and damage.
 While receded gum tissue cannot grow back, gum grafting can protect these exposed sections of the teeth for a healthier (and better-looking) smile.
-Dr. Dillard works with a periodontist, or gum expert, who visits our office once a month to perform this procedure.
+Dr. Dillard works with a periodontist, or gum expert, who visits our dental office once a month to perform this procedure.
 Gum grafting involves restoring lost gum tissue using either tissue from elsewhere in your mouth or an artificial substitute.

 Arestin Antibiotic Therapy